JetChars/JetChars.github.io/source/docs/enable_dvr_with_devstack.rst

 Brief Intro
 ===========

-In order to enable distributed router on each compute-node, Neutron-metadata-agent and Neutron-L3-agent was needed.
+In order to enable distributed router on each compute-node, Neutron-metadata-agent and Neutron-L3-agent are both needed.
 So we need to add **q-meta** and **q-l3** as well as *q-agt* on each computer node’s ``local.conf`` file.

 .. image:: /images/enable_dvr_with_devstack/image1.png

-Currently devstack not support deploy DVR on GRE tunnel, and tunnel type has been hard coded to vxlan mode, below is part of devstack’s code ``lib/neutron_plugins/ml2``:
+Currently devstack not support deploy DVR on GRE tunnel [#]_ , and tunnel type has been hard coded to vxlan mode, below is part of devstack’s code ``lib/neutron_plugins/ml2``:

 .. image:: /images/enable_dvr_with_devstack/image2.png